publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch98/schIV/m__us_usc_t15_s7266.md

     (b) __Review criteria__

-    For purposes of scheduling the reviews required by subsection (a) of this section, the Commission shall consider, among other factors—
+    For purposes of scheduling the reviews required by subsection (a), the Commission shall consider, among other factors—

         (1) issuers that have issued material restatements of financial results;